IAMconsortium/nomenclature/doc/source/user_guide/model-registration.rst

 ``model_a`` reports three regions natively, ``region_1``, ``region_2`` and ``region_3``.
 These three are to be renamed to the ``{model}|{region}`` pattern as is common place in many projects.
 For the ``common_regions``, there are ``World`` and ``Common region 1``.
+*For more details on the model native and common regions refer to* :ref:`native-vs-common-region`.

 Region definitions
 ^^^^^^^^^^^^^^^^^^